A-Momin/bookstore/notes_bookstore.md

 ### Ecommerce Store (2021) - Part 2: Basket with session handling

-<details><summary style="font-size:18px;color:Orange;text-align:left">How to set up and use Session</summary>
+<details><summary style="font-size:18px;color:Orange">How to set up and use Session</summary>

 ![How session in Django works](./assets/django-session-steps.png)

 -   [How to use sessions](https://docs.djangoproject.com/en/4.1/topics/http/sessions/)

     -   Django provides full support for anonymous sessions.
 The session framework lets you store and retrieve arbitrary data on a per-site-visitor basis.
 It stores data on the server side and abstracts the sending and receiving of cookies.
 Cookies contain a session ID – not the data itself (unless you’re using the cookie based backend).

-    -   Enabling sessions
+    -   **Enabling session functionality**:
         -   Sessions are implemented via a piece of middleware.

-    -   To enable session functionality, do the following:

         -   Edit the MIDDLEWARE setting and make sure it contains `django.contrib.sessions.middleware.SessionMiddleware`.
 The default `settings.py` created by django-admin startproject has `SessionMiddleware` activated.
         -   If you don’t want to use sessions, you might as well remove the SessionMiddleware line from MIDDLEWARE and `django.contrib.sessions` from your INSTALLED_APPS.
 It’ll save you a small bit of overhead.

-    -   Configuring the session engine

-        -   By default, Django stores sessions in your database (using the model `django.contrib.sessions.models.Session`).
+    -   **Configuring the session engine**: By default, Django stores sessions in your database (using the model `django.contrib.sessions.models.Session`).
 Though this is convenient, in some setups it’s faster to store session data elsewhere, so Django can be configured to store session data on your filesystem or in your cache.

-    -   Using database-backed sessions

-        -   If you want to use a database-backed session, you need to add 'django.contrib.sessions' to your INSTALLED_APPS setting.
+    -   **Using database-backed sessions**: If you want to use a database-backed session, you need to add `django.contrib.sessions` to your INSTALLED_APPS setting.

-    -   Once you have configured your installation, run manage.py migrate to install the single database table that stores session data.
+    -   Once you have configured your installation, run `manage.py migrate` to install the single database table that stores session data.

 1. Create a new `basket` App.